-There have been many immunohistochemical and molecular biological investigations of resistance to CPT-11 and platinum agents using primary tumor tissues, but there has been no previous investigation of the expression of Topo-1, Bax, and ERCC-1 in metastatic LNs.
+There have been many immunohistochemical and molecular biological investigations of resistance to CPT-11 and platinum derivatives using primary tumor tissues, but there has been no previous investigation of Topo-1, Bax, and ERCC-1 expression in the primary tumors of patients with ONCs.
 We considered that tumor drug sensitivity should be investigated for ONCs which exist in organs/tissues other than the primary lesion and might cause metastasis.
-However, we thought that it would be difficult to prepare serial sections of LNs with a diameter of a few millimeters to one centimeter for routine H&E staining and then detect Topo-1 and Bax/ERCC-1 expression using the same ONCs, therefore we used metastatic LNs instead.
-Topo-1 and Bax/ERCC-1 were easily detected because the cancer cells were well stained.
-In particular, the nucleus and cytoplasm were prominently stained, but the cell membranes, interstitial cell, non-cancerous regions, and normal epithelial cells were weakly stained or unstained.
-Both CPT-11 and platinum derivatives are DNA synthesis inhibitors, hence they were well stained in the nucleus of cancer cells and excessively stained in the cytoplasm.
-This was presumed to be related to mitochondrial DNA and RNA transmission.
+However, we thought that it would be difficult to prepare serial sections of LNs for routine H&E staining and then assess Topo-1 and Bax/ERCC-1 expression in the same ONCs, so we studied the primary tumors instead.
+We found that Topo-1 and Bax/ERCC-1 expression were easily detected because the cancer cells were well stained.
+In particular, the nucleus and cytoplasm were prominently stained, while the cell membranes, interstitial cells, non-cancerous regions, and normal epithelial cells were weakly stained or unstained.
+Both CPT-11 and platinum derivatives are DNA synthesis inhibitors, so they were well stained in the nucleus of cancer cells and more strongly stained in the cytoplasm.
 For further investigation of the localization and distribution of Topo-1 and Bax/ERCC-1, immune electron microscopy may be necessary.

-There have been a number of molecular biological investigations of Topo-1 and ERCC-1 in primary tumor tissues, but no previous investigation has assessed metastatic LNs.
-Laser capture microdissection using paraffin blocks requires 10- μ m thick sections, and similar to immunohistochemical investigation, we thought that it would be difficult to determine staining using the same ONCs, therefore we studied metastatic LNs instead.
-The expression of Topo-1 and ERCC-1 was detected by PCR in the metastatic LNs of 16 out of 33 patients (48.5%).
-These 16 patients included three in the nonrecurrence group, which suggests that it is difficult to detect the expression of these enzymes in tiny metastatic lesions.
-Topo-1 expression ranged from 0.87 to 4.90 (median: 2.31; mean: 2.26), while ERCC-1 expression ranged from 0.59 to 3.00 (median: 2.25; mean: 2.09).
+There have been a number of molecular biological investigations of Topo-1 and ERCC-1 in primary tumor tissues, but no previous study has assessed the primary tumors of patients with ONCs.
+Laser capture microdissection using paraffin blocks requires $10-\mu$ m thick sections, and like immunohistochemical investigation, we thought that it would be difficult to assess the staining of the same ONCs, so we studied the primary tumors instead.
+Expression of Topo-1 and ERCC-1 was detected by PCR in the primary tumors of 20 out of 21 patients (95.2%), with the only exception being 1 patient from the non-recurrence group.
+Topo-1 expression ranged from 0.85 to 3.93 (median 1.76, mean 1.97), while ERCC-1 expression ranged from 0.54 to 3.46 (median 0.92, mean 1.21).
 In the present small group of patients, the cut-off value was set at 1.0 for separating low from high expression.
-However, we need to accumulate data on more subjects and establish a more accurate cut-off level.
+However, we need to accumulate data from a larger number of subjects to establish a more accurate cut-off value.